epic-kitchens/epic-kitchens-download-scripts/README.md

 Each leaf directory will contain `.tar` or `.mp4` files accordingly.

 Previously fully downloaded files will be skipped, so you can download large batches of files over multiple runs.

+Errata files will be overwritten.
+Once you download the correct version of these files, they will be safely skipped in following runs.